type-one/PublishSubscribeRust/README.md

 Goodies:

-- simple thread-safe dictionary helper on top of `BTreeMap`
+- thread-safe dictionary helper on top of `BTreeMap`
-- simple thread-safe contiguous queue on top of `VecDeque`
+- thread-safe contiguous queue on top of `VecDeque`
+- lock-free ring buffer on top of `Vec`
-- simple waitable object on top of `Mutex` and `Condvar`
+- waitable object on top of `Mutex` and `Condvar`
-- simple periodic task helper
+- periodic task helper
-- simple worker task helper
+- worker task and worker pool helper
 - queuable commands

 [GitHub repository](https://github.com/type-one/PublishSubscribeRust)